 Ian Ramsey is a writer, educator, wilderness traveler, and musician.
-For twenty years he has been on the faculty of North Yarmouth Academy, where he teaches music and environmental writing. chairs the Visual and Performing Arts program, and leads student trips.
+For twenty years he has been on the faculty of North Yarmouth Academy, where he teaches environmental writing. brain science, physiology, music, mindfulness, and leads student trips.
 He is the founder and director of NYA's Kauffmann Program for Environmental Writing and Wilderness Exploration, and one of the founders of the Maine Acoustic Festival, a statewide roots music festival for Maine middle school and high school students.
 Ian is also the founder of NYA's Distinction in Music: Performance, Entrepreneurship and Community, a program that helps student musicians to develop all of the musical, media and service skills that they will need to be professional artists who serve their communities.
 In 2019 he founded NYA’s Distinction in Outdoor and Environmental Leadership, which encourages students to adventure in, and advocate for, the natural world.
-Ian also teaches mindfulness and leads activities related to brain science, breathing, and adapting physiology for learning and high performance.
-He is a partner in the Physiology First Initiative, a non-profit which seeks to give students across New England tools to take control of their physiology and perform better.
+Ian also leads activities related to brain science, breathing, and adapting physiology for learning and high performance.
+He is a founding board member for Physiology First, a non-profit which seeks to give students around the world tools to take control of their physiology and perform better.

 In 2016 Ian was announced as a national quarterfinalist for the Grammy Music Educator of the Year, and in 2014 he was awarded North Yarmouth Academy's Howard Small Chair for Excellence in Teaching.
 In 2014 Ian was selected for a writing residency at the Vermont Studio Center, as well to be a participant, with other educators and health-care providers, in the pilot program for Kripalu's Approach to Healthy Living Program.
 In 2007 Ian was selected to participate in a three week study tour of Japan as part of the Japan Fulbright Memorial Fund, and in 2003 Ian was a featured artist in Maine Governor Baldacci's conference on "The Creative Economy."